-The Clinton/Berlin areas are important components of the MCRT with the 1,000-foot tunnel and the two significant bridges in Clinton and Berlin that would be restored as a part of the over-all trail.
-The MCRT would be the longest single RR based rail trail in the northeast and at Northampton it is going to connect directly with a North/South trail to New Haven, CT making for a totally sustainable tourism experience for families.
+The MCRT could be the longest rail trail in the northeast and at Northampton it is going to connect directly with a North/South trail to New Haven, CT making for a totally sustainable tourism experience for families.
 Boston to Northampton on the MCRT and then south to New Haven on the Farmington Canal Greenway and then take passenger rail back to Boston.

-Nashua River Rail Trail - (Ayer/Groton) This trail is a former railroad right of way that travels 11 miles through the towns of Ayer, Groton, Pepperell and Dunstable.
+Nashua River Rail Trail - (Ayer/Groton) This popular trail is a former railroad right of way that travels 11 miles through the towns of Ayer, Groton, Pepperell and Dunstable.
 Managed by the Department of Conservation and Recreation, the trail was officially opened to the public on October 25, 2002.
+The trail is an active transportation corridor to the Ayer Commuter Rail Station as well as a popular destination for recreation.
+Unfortunately, the condition of the trial surface has deteriorated over the years and it is in dire need of repairs.

-- North Central Pathway (Gardner/Winchendon) This recreational trail connects the communities of Gardner and Winchendon.
-The trail was broken down into phases to ease the development process. - Phase 1 Dedicated paved trail from Park Street past Crystal Lake to Mount Wachusett Community College (MWCC) - Phase 2 Using existing roads from MWCC, Kelton & Stone Streets to Route 140.
+North Central Pathway - (Gardner/Winchendon) This recreational trail connects the communities of Gardner and Winchendon.
+The trail was broken down into phases to ease the development process.

+- Phase 1 Dedicated paved trail from Park Street past Crystal Lake to Mount Wachusett Community College (MWCC) - Phase 2 Using existing roads from MWCC, Kelton & Stone Streets to Route 140.
 This portion of the trail exists only as an on-street connection with signage.
-Once Phase 6 is completed, this phase will no longer be needed.

-- Dunn Park Spur Existing roads from MWCC to Dunn Park with dedicated connector at the Middle School - Phase 3 -3.2 miles paved from Route 140 to Old Gardner Road in Winchendon - Phase 4 Downtown Winchendon to Glenn Allen Street - Phase 5 \$1.7 Million-dollar project that consists of 2.1 miles starting at North Ashburnham Road to Glennallen Street (Rt.
-202). - Phase 6 A \$3.1 Million-dollar bridge over Route 140 that is currently in the design process.
-It is listed on the Draft 2020-2024 TIP for year 2022. - Phase 7 Proposed along Park Street to old rail bed, ending where Phase 3 begins.
+Once Phase 6 is completed, this phase will no longer be needed. - Dunn Park Spur Existing roads from MWCC to Dunn Park with dedicated connector at the Middle School - ➤ Phase 3 -3.2 miles paved from Route 140 to Old Gardner Road in Winchendon - Phase 4 Downtown Winchendon to Glenn Allen Street - Phase 5 \$1.7 Million-dollar project that consists of 2.1 miles starting at North Ashburnham Road to Glennallen Street (Rt.
+202).

+- Phase 6 A \$8.3 Million-dollar bridge over Route 140 that is currently in the design process.
+It is listed on the Draft 2024-2028 TIP for year FY2027. - Phase 7 Proposed along the old rail bed from Park Street to the bridge at Route 140 (Phase 6).